KingBautista/TicketingSystem/README.md

 "Your route.
 Your relevance."

-Let us know if you'd prefer a tone that’s more technical, playful, or elegant!
+Let us know if you'd prefer a tone that's more technical, playful, or elegant!

 ## Mission Statement